ivobeerens-nl/blog/content/blog/2019/12/export-vmware-horizon-pool-settings/index.md

   - "VMware"
   - "VMware-horizon"
 author: Ivo Beerens
+url: /2019/12/12/export-vmware-horizon-pool-settings/
 ---

+I created a simple PowerShell script that exports all the pool settings on a Horizon Connection Server and saves them in a separate JSON file.
+To run this script follow the requirements below:
 - Download the Export-pools.ps1 script from my [GitHub](https://github.com/ibeerens/VMware-Horizon) page.
 - Edit the script script and enter the correct file location in the '$fileloc' variable.
 The default file location is c:\\temp
 - Download the VMware.Hv.Helper module ([link](https://github.com/VMware/PowerCLI-Example-Scripts))